ACEMS/ECRretreat2017Nov/report.md

 A GitHub repo and Slack channel have been created for Sam, Azam, Arthur, Tarun, Jessie Roberts and Nick to continue work on this project.

-### Session 2 - Speed dating
+## Session 2 - Speed dating

 This session was run by Sam Clifford at the Monday evening BBQ jointly with the PhD students.
 40 minutes was spent at the park using a lottery system (pairs with raffle tickets) to give the PhD students and ECRs some time to ask questions of each other about what kind of research they did as well as what research life is like.
 A bag of question prompts was made available for when participants couldn't think of what to say.

 Feedback from students was that they appreciated getting the opportunity to talk to one or two postdocs and even to discuss their issues one on one with each other.
 Postdocs enjoyed the experience of talking to the students and getting to know the wider ACEMS community.
 It was heartening that after the session itself had wrapped up students and postdocs continued talking to each other throughout the BBQ.
 This format would be repeatable in the future and would be good to have some AIs and CIs available to have contact with the other levels of ACEMS.

-### Session 9 - Challenges faced by ECRs
+## Session 9 - Challenges faced by ECRs

 This session was ran by Azam Asanjarani.
 In this session, we consider some challenges faced by ECRs such as supervision of students, best way of starting a fruitful collaboration, doubt about academic carrier, and how become prepared for an academic job interview.
-There were more than 10 ECRs in this session and we enjoyed learning from Prof. Matt Wand’s and Prof. Robert Kohn’s comments and experiences.
+There were more than 10 ECRs in this session and we enjoyed learning from Prof. Matt Wand's and Prof. Robert Kohn's comments and experiences.

-### Session 10 - HMMs, DBNs
+## Session 10 - HMMs, DBNs

 This session was run by Paul Wu and was attended by Rhys Bowden, Jing Fu and Robert Kohn